 Every new generation of video game consoles has promised more-detailed visuals, more-immersive experiences and more-ambitious games.
-With Microsoft’s next-generation Xbox, previously called Project Scarlett and, coming in 2020, there’s a lot of anticipation about what it’ll bring.
+With Microsoft’s next-generation Xbox, previously called Project Scarlett and now known as Xbox Series X, coming in 2020, there’s a lot of anticipation about what it’ll bring.

 What we already know is that it’ll be much faster, loading games in a fraction of the time typically required, thanks to a custom storage technology Microsoft is building for the console.
 It’ll also offer new visual effects, called ray tracing, allowing lights and sunshine to look more realistic.
 It’ll also look more much more unassuming, like a normal PC, and not a hulking game machine we’ve become accustomed to looking at over the years.
-Microsoft provided in a blog post Monday.
+Microsoft provided more details about these specs and other features in a blog post Monday.

 The new Xbox will go up against Sony’s PlayStation 5, also being released later in 2020, and Nintendo’s popular Switch handheld.

 What does Xbox Series X mean?
 And wasn’t it called Project Scarlett?

 The tech industry loves to use codenames during project development for all sorts of things.
 Microsoft in particular called 2013’s Xbox One “Durango,” it called 2017’s Xbox One X “Scorpio,” and the Kinect motion sensor was originally known as “Natal.”

 Microsoft used Project Scarlett until Dec.
 12, when it announced the new name as Xbox Series X.